European Social Democratic Party: History

-The party was established on 8 February 1997 as the Movement for a Democratic and Prosperous Moldova (MDPM).
+The party was established on 8 February 1997 as the Movement for a Democratic and Prosperous Moldova (Mișcarea pentru o Moldovă Democratică și Prosperă; MPMDP).
 On 17 October 1998 at the Congress, the leadership of the party was chosen and the status and political program based on the principles of social democracy was adopted.
 In parliamentary elections of March 1998, the electoral bloc formed on the basis of the Movement – the Bloc for a Democratic and Prosperous Moldova won over 18% of the votes and 24 seats in Parliament respectively, which allowed it to participate in governance, within the Alliance for Democracy and Reforms (ADR).
 From 1997 until the summer of 2009, the party was led by Dumitru Diacov, who held the position of Chairman of Parliament within 1997–2001.
-In 1999, Ion Sturza, the MDPM representative, was appointed for the position of the prime minister.
+In 1999, Ion Sturza, the MPMDP representative, was appointed for the position of the prime minister.

-On 15 April 2000, at the Congress of the Movement for a Democratic and Prosperous Moldova was changed its name to the Democratic Party of Moldova.
+On 15 April 2000, at the Congress of the Movement for a Democratic and Prosperous Moldova was changed its name to the Democratic Party of Moldova (Partidul Democrat din Moldova).
 In parliamentary elections of February 2001, the PDM won 79,757 votes (5.02%) but failed to overcome the 6% electoral threshold.
 On 25 May 2003, at the local elections, the party won over 8.3% of the votes and took good position in the country.

 On 22 November 2003, at the Congress the new objectives of the party were set.
 One of the core document that was adopted at the Congress was the new edition of the political program, where the party declares an immutable character of its scopes and principals.
 At the Congress, the PDM declared the intention to become a member of Socialist International and the Resolution on relationships between PDM and the trade union movement was adopted.
 On 8 May 2004, in response to the voters' expectations regarding strengthening the reforming and democratic forces, the PDM, the Alliance "Our Moldova" and Social and Liberal Party (SLP) established the Democratic Moldova Block (DMB).

 Following the parliamentary elections held on 6 March 2005, the PDM won eight seats in the parliament, being the only party which had lost the election in 2001 and came back in the parliament in 2005.
 In October 2007, the Social and Liberal Party MPs joined the PDM's parliamentary group and the number of Democrats increased to 11, and the PDM became at that time the third political force in the Parliament.

 After merging of the PDM with the Social and Liberal Party, which took place at the Congress on 10 February 2008, Dumitru Diacov was re-elected as a chairman of the party, and former Social and Liberal Party leader Oleg Serebrian became the deputy chairman.
 The PDM's party hymn became the Beethoven's "Ode to Joy", which symbolizes the pro-European vector of the party and its adhesion to the European federalist flow.
 On 19 July 2009, Marian Lupu was elected as party chairman at the Extraordinary Congress of the PDM.